On Inflation and Reheating Features in the Higgs-$R^2$ Model: Introduction

+The inflationary dynamics of the Higgs-$R^2$ model have been extensively studied in Refs. \cite{rigopoulos2006large,byrnes2009non,garcia2020revisiting,battefeld2009non,gundhi2020scalaron,gorbunov2019scalaron,gorbunov2013r2,calmet2016higgs,ghilencea2018two}.
+In this work, we focus on the effective single-field trajectory, known as the \textit{minimal two-field mode} \cite{he2019violent}.
+In this paper, we will constrain the non-minimal coupling $\xi$ of the Higgs operator.
+We will see whether $\xi$ can provide sufficient non-Gaussianity.
+On the other hand, the preheating dynamics of the Higgs-$R^2$ model have been investigated in several works (see, e.g., Refs. \cite{he2019violent,he2021occurrence,bezrukov2019some,bezrukov2020heatwave}).
+For comparison, in single-field inflation with a large non-minimal coupling, preheating is highly violent, leading to an efficient depletion of the inflaton potential energy \cite{ema2017violent}.
+In contrast, preheating in the Higgs-$R^2$ model proceeds more smoothly, with the inflaton energy drained less effectively \cite{ema2017violent}.
+Moreover, tachyonic preheating can occur in this model \cite{he2021occurrence,bezrukov2020heatwave}, which in principle enhances the efficiency of energy transfer.
+However, in the minimal two-field mode, this effect is suppressed.

-In inflation with large non-minimal coupling\footnote{We say "large" to be in $\mathcal{O}(10^2)$ or more and "small" to be in $\mathcal{O}(10)$ or less}, during the beginning of the preheating stage, which corresponds to the energy in the Einstein frame $\lesssim 1 M_p$, the potential will be approximated as quadratic form.
-Many papers regard this quadratic potential to be the dominant stage where inflaton's energy is drained effectively, one can see \cite{bezrukov2009initial} for the Higgs inflation or \cite{ema2017violent} for the general single-field case.
-Also, one can see ref. \cite{he2019violent,he2021occurrence} for Higgs-$R^2$ model.
-In another case, for small non-minimal coupling, the quadratic regime can somehow be neglected.
-Thus, the preheating stage can be regarded in the Jordan frame, leaving the inflaton's oscillation being represented in quartic potential (see for example \cite{ballesteros2017standard,hashimoto}).
-In both cases, either in quadratic and quartic regimes, the reheating temperature is expected to be produced by the perturbative decay of the daughter fields from the product of the inflaton's oscillation.
-The energy level between the quadratic regime and the quartic regime strongly depends on the non-minimal coupling in the single-field case.
-We will see in this paper, that the value of the non-minimal coupling can affect the preheating stage and the reheating temperature.
+In inflation with a large non-minimal coupling\footnote{Here, we refer to ``large'' as $\mathcal{O}(10^2)$ or greater, and ``small'' as $\mathcal{O}(10)$ or less.}, the onset of the preheating stage corresponds to the scalaron field value in the Einstein frame $\tilde{\phi}\lesssim M_p$, where the potential can be approximated by a quadratic potential.
+Many studies treat this quadratic regime as the dominant stage in which the inflaton energy is efficiently depleted.
+For example, see Ref. \cite{bezrukov2009initial} for Higgs inflation\footnote{See also Refs. \cite{garcia2009preheating,repond2016combined} for lattice studies of Higgs preheating.} and Ref.~\cite{ema2017violent} for the general single-field case, as well as Refs. \cite{he2019violent,he2021occurrence} for the Higgs-$R^2$ model.
+For small non-minimal coupling, however, the quadratic regime can be neglected.
+In this case, preheating is more appropriately described as an effective quartic potential (see, e.g., \cite{ballesteros2017standard,hashimoto}).
+In both regimes—quadratic or quartic—the reheating temperature is determined by the perturbative decay of the daughter fields produced during inflaton oscillations.
+The relative importance of the quadratic and quartic stages depends sensitively on the value of the non-minimal coupling in the single-field case.
+In this work, we investigate how the non-minimal coupling $\xi$ affects both the preheating dynamics and the resulting reheating temperature.
+In this paper, we restrict our analysis to $\xi > 1$.